 \subsection{Integral with respect to the reflection process}

-Our next objective is to construct an integral with respect to the reflection process $(\eta_t)_{t \geq 0}$ identified in the statement of Proposition \ref{prop:weak:limit:1}.
-Not only is this question interesting in its own right, but we go on to make use of the resulting integral in order to establish uniqueness of the weak limits obtained in Proposition \ref{prop:weak:limit:1}.
+Our next objective is to construct an integral with respect to the reflection process $(\eta_t)_{t \geq 0}$ identified in the statement of Proposition \ref{prop:weak:limit:1}. {We make use of the resulting integral in order to establish uniqueness of the weak limits obtained in Proposition \ref{prop:weak:limit:1}.}